evamarik/OpenRefine_Journal_Article_Metadata_EAHIL2024/README.md

 #### Downloading Title Lists
 * Starting point: Download the Source title list from [Scopus Title List](https://beta.elsevier.com/products/scopus/content?trial=true#4-titles-on-scopus).
-* Note down the date of the last update form the first worksheet of the file (in this example: "Scopus Sources Oct.
+* Note down the date of the last update from the first worksheet of the file (in this example: "Scopus Sources Oct.
 2023" > "2023-10").
-* To reduce the data size and complexity for OpenRefine, delete all worksheets except the first one (e.g., "Scopus Sources Oct.
+* To reduce the data size and complexity for Open Refine, delete all worksheets except the first one (e.g., "Scopus Sources Oct.
 2023").
-In this worksheet, delete all columns from column U ("All Science Journal Classification Codes (ASJC)") onwards, and export the file as a CSV.
+In this worksheet, delete all columns from column U ("All Science Journal Classification Codes (ASJC)") onwards, and export the file as a csv file.

 #### Loading Data into OpenRefine
-1. **Open OpenRefine**: Launch OpenRefine on your computer.
-2. **Create a New Project**: Click on "Create Project" and select "Choose Files" to upload the title list file.
+1. **Create a New Project**: Click on "Create Project" and select "Choose Files" to upload the title list file.
-3. **Configure Project**: Make any changes if necessary (all settings should be fine).
+2. **Configure Project**: Make any changes if necessary (all settings should be fine).
 Enter a meaningful project name, e.g. "Scopus_2024-05".
 Click "Create Project" to load the data.

 #### Applying the Script
-1. **Use the Script**: Apply the provided OpenRefine script (`Scopus.json`) to the loaded data.
-This script automates several cleaning and transformation steps.
+1. **Use the Script**: Apply the provided Open Refine script (`Scopus.json`) to the loaded data.
-   - In OpenRefine, go to `Undo/Redo` > `Apply...` and upload the `Scopus.json` file.
+   - In Open Refine, go to "Undo/Redo" > "Apply..." and upload the `Scopus.json` file.
    - Please find a description of how to recreate the script manually below.

 #### Transformations and Cleaning Steps